 Temporary canopies for your patio are also extremely fashionable.
 Unlike permanent canopies, these stay in the garden for a few weeks at most and are then taken down and stored away.
 This gives you more flexibility.
 In addition, they are also extremely attractive from an economic and administrative point of view, because, in most cases, no building permits are required.
 For more information, please contact your local building authority.

 We also classify a retractable awning as a temporary design, as it can be retracted and extended at any time.

-One advantage of a retractable garden awning is that it provides optimum protection from strong UV rays.
-It also provides privacy from above.
-For example, if you live on the first floor and there are other flats above yours, these neighbours can’t catch a glimpse of you enjoying your morning coffee either from their balcony when the awning is extended.
+A retractable garden awning provides good protection from strong UV rays.
+It also provides privacy from upstairs neighbours.
+For example, if you live on the first floor and there are other flats above yours, these neighbours can’t catch a glimpse of you enjoying your morning coffee from their balcony when the awning is extended.

 In theory, a retractable awning also doesn’t need to be as sturdy as a fixed patio awning, because it can be stowed away in bad weather.

-Disadvantages of an awning include the fact that it doesn’t provide sufficient protection from sideways wind or rain.
+The awning doesn’t provide sufficient protection from sideways wind or rain.

 In addition to the patio awning, temporary solutions also include pop up gazebos, marquees and garden gazebos with a tarpaulin fabric canopy.
 You’ll find all of these garden tents in the House of Tents range.
 However, we particularly recommend pop up gazebos.
 Why?
 For the following reasons: